Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 HEAT:

-A large fraction of present fossil fuel energy consumption is for production of space heat.
-In circumpolar urban markets it is usually more economic to provide dependable district heat from urban sited nuclear reactors than to provide an equal amount of dependable electric heat from any form of remote clean electricity generation.
-The thermal electricity generation apparatus used with nuclear reactors rejects large amounts of low grade heat that can, in combination with in-building water source heat pumps, be used for urban district heating.
+A large fraction of present fossil fuel energy consumption is for production of comfort heat.
+In urban markets it is usually more economic to provide dependable district heat from an urban sited nuclear reactor than to provide an equal amount of dependable electric heat from any form of remote clean electricity generation.
+The thermal electricity generation used with nuclear reactors rejects large amonts of low grade heat that is suitable for urban district heating.

 NUCLEAR POWER SOURCES: